BREAKING NEWS! HUGE CAMPUS CARRY LAW INCOMING

 What is the status of campus carry legislation in New Hampshire?

-The New Hampshire House has voted to pass a bill allowing campus carry.
-This legislation aims to prevent state universities and colleges from prohibiting students from possessing firearms on campus, upholding their fundamental right to keep and bear arms.
+The New Hampshire House of Representatives has voted to allow campus carry, which would prevent state universities and colleges from prohibiting students from possessing firearms on campus.

-What are the main arguments for campus carry on college campuses?
+What are the main arguments for allowing campus carry?

-Proponents argue that self-defense is a natural right and that gun-free zones create vulnerable targets.
-They believe students, as adults, deserve the same protections as others and that carrying firearms can deter or stop attackers, citing examples like Liberty University.
+Proponents argue that self-defense is a natural right, that gun-free zones create "soft targets," and that students, as adults, deserve the same protections as other citizens.

-The Heller decision affirmed the right to possess a firearm in the home for self-defense.
-Legal arguments extend this to college students, asserting that their dorm rooms function as their homes, thus entitling them to carry firearms for protection within that space.
+The Heller decision affirmed the right to a loaded firearm in the home for self-defense.
+Proponents extend this to students, arguing their dorm rooms constitute their homes.

 Related News